Western Union Review Verdict

 Western Union is the network you reach for when the money has to become cash, almost anywhere.

-For that job, the 600,000-location reach is unrivalled, and online bank deposits can be surprisingly competitive.
+For that job, the 600,000-location reach is hard to match, and online bank deposits can be surprisingly competitive.
 We rate it 3.9 out of 5.

 But go in with eyes open: cash-pickup margins can be steep, the real cost hides in the rate, and for a straightforward bank transfer a mid-market app will usually leave your recipient better off.